Phase transitions at high and low densities for a rotating QCD matter from holography: Rotating charged BH in the exact Andreev's soft wall model

 The gauge-invariant quark chemical potential in the rotating system can be defined by the expression \cite{Chen:2020ath,Zhao:2022uxc}

 where the Killing vector $\chi = \partial_t + \omega \partial_\phi$ is the null generator of the horizon that is rotating with angular velocity $\omega$.
 Comparing it with the static case, one finds

 which shows that the chemical potential transforms as the inverse of the Lorentz factor.
+In particular, we know that $\mu'$ corresponds to the chemical potential measured in the comoving (rotating) frame of the plasma and is related to the boundary chemical potential $\mu$ through a Lorentz factor.
+This relation ensures consistency with relativistic thermodynamics.
+Although our phase diagram is expressed in terms of $\mu$, the introduction of $\mu'$ provides a useful interpretation of density effects in rotating systems.
 From the gauge field in the rotating system \eqref{A0} - \eqref{AiAz}, using the relation \eqref{qmu} and assuming $\eta = 1$, one obtains the following on-shell version of the $U(1)$ action:

 The total on-shell action in the exact soft-wall model for a rotating QCD matter is then

 as defined by equations \eqref{action1onshell} and \eqref{action2}.
 Defining the total action density by $\mathcal{E} = \frac{1}{lV_{3D}} I_{\textsc{on-shell}}$, using Eq. \eqref{totalI} one obtains